devesmee/theatre-keeper-privacy-policy/EN_PRIVACY_POLICY.md

 **Security**

 The Service Provider is concerned about safeguarding the confidentiality of your information.
-However, since the Application does not collect any information, there is no risk of your data being accessed by unauthorized individuals.
+The Service Provider provides physical, electronic, and procedural safeguards to protect information the Service Provider processes and maintains.

 **Changes**